-Visit Durham County Durham and the surrounding villages and stay in bed and breakfast, hotel or vacation rental accommodation provided by BedPosts members.
+Visit Durham County Durham and the surrounding villages and stay in bed breakfast, hotel or self catering cottage accommodation provided by BedPosts members.

 It is not necessary to be a student of architecture or a lover of history to be thrilled by Durham.
 It is one of the most visually exciting cities in Britain.
 The magnificent Norman cathedral and the castle which form the centrepiece stand proudly on a sandstone bluff almost enclosed, as by a moat, in a steep-banked, wooded bend of the River Wear.
 It is a scene worth gazing upon from every vantage point.
 The best views are obtained from the railway station, Prebends' Bridge, South Street, Gilesgate, the south end of Church Street and finally at Palace Green, close up.